A Closer Look at the History and Use of Cocaine

 Cocaine is a white powder with a bitter and numbing taste.
 The drug causes stimulation, mild-to-extreme euphoria, sexual arousal, and increased focus.
 The most common method of cocaine abuse is through insufflation (snorting), though it can also be injected or orally ingested.
 Crack, an alternate form of cocaine, is made from a mixture of powder cocaine, baking soda, and water.
 The resulting hardened pieces, known as crack rocks, can be smoked and provide a much more intense high.

 The negative side effects of cocaine use are varied and depend on both the dosage and the person using it.
 They may include insomnia, paranoia, anxiety, increased body temperature, faster heart rate, and nausea/vomiting.

 Long-term users who snort cocaine run a high risk of damaging cartilage and mucosa in the nose, which can ultimately create a hole in the nasal septum.
-The people who inject cocaine, like all IV drug users, are at risk of developing dangerous infections directly related to use of dirty needles and communicable diseases.
-Life-threatening problems such as kidney failure, seizure, stroke and heart attack can also occur.
+People who inject cocaine, like all IV drug users, are at risk of developing dangerous infections directly related to the use of dirty needles and communicable diseases.
+Life-threatening problems such as kidney failure, seizure, stroke, and heart attack can also occur.

 Additional concerns include cocaine’s highly addictive qualities.
 Although it is not believed to cause physical dependence, many people find cocaine to be highly addictive on a psychological level, making it extremely difficult for heavy or frequent users to quit without professional help.
 That said, many people who use cocaine do so without experiencing addiction and other severe problems, as researchers like Dr. Carl Hart of Columbia University have pointed out in the past.

 Who Uses Cocaine?